Yungngora Community, Western Australia: Background

 The community is located on the Noonkanbah Station on the banks of the Fitzroy River between Camballin and Fitzroy Crossing.
 Yungngora is the gateway to communities further inland such as Kadjina Community and Yakanarra Community.
 The main access road is unpaved and so becomes inaccessible during the wet season.

 History

 Some members of the Yungngora people were removed to Beagle Bay Community as part of the Stolen Generation.

 The pastoral lease at Noonkanbah was purchased for the community in 1976.
 Great controversy surrounded the township when its citizens opposed the exploratory oil drilling at a sacred site on the station by the American oil miner AMAX in 1979.

+In 2001 land on Noonkanbah was returned to the community.

 Education

 Yungngora Community has a school, Kulkarriya Community School, which was established in 1978 for students from pre-primary to Year 12 in the Western Australian education system.
-At present it employs five teachers, a principal and 17 Aboriginal staff.
 The primary and secondary school population for the year 2007 was 87.